What's The Environmental Footprint Of A Loaf Of Bread? Now We Know

 Globally, agriculture is thought to contribute about one-third of all greenhouse gas emissions.
 That includes the emissions from deforestation to create farmlands.
 And we also know about the emissions involved in manufacturing fertilizers (an energy-intensive process) and their use on farms.
 Farmers typically use more fertilizers than they need to, and not all nitrogen in the fertilizers is used up by plants.
 Some of the nitrogen goes back into the atmosphere as nitrous oxide, a potent greenhouse gas.

-What is new about the study, says Goucher, is that it breaks down the emissions at every step, so that we can figure out which steps to focus on to reduce emissions.
+What is new about the study, says Goucher, is that it breaks down the emissions at every step, so we can figure out which steps to focus on to reduce emissions.

 "It kind of points to the fact that if you want to reduce the climate impact of food production, we need to think of fertilizer manufacturing and fertilizer application as one place where we have big leverage to reduce climate impact," says Navin Ramankutty, a professor at the Institute for Resources, Environment and Sustainability at the University of British Columbia, Vancouver, who was not involved in the study.
 There are known ways to reduce use of nitrogen fertilizers, like applying fertilizers only at certain times of the growing season, when plants need them the most.